craftplugins/embed/README.md

 ## Installation

-To install Sanction, copy the `essence/` folder into `craft/plugins/`, and then go to Settings > Plugins and click the “Install” button next to “Essence”.
+To install Essence, copy the `essence/` folder into `craft/plugins/`, and then go to Settings > Plugins and click the “Install” button next to “Essence”.

 ## Usage